47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

 Arrow Meta provides some plugins by default though other plugins can be added.
-For example, you can do transformations.
+For example, you can create a plugin to make transformations.

 ---